Understand the Customer’s Buying Patterns

 - What can I tell you about me or my organization that will give you confidence that we can do the job for you?

-The answers to these questions should give you a feel for whether you are up against a vendor with a weak or strong relationship to the buyer.
+The answers to these questions should give you a feel for whether you are up against a vendor with a weak or strong relationship with the buyer.

 If the relationship is weak, you may be much closer to a sale than the buyer is leading you to believe.
 If the relationship is strong, don’t give up.A persistent yet patient approach may win over a buyer in time.
 Click To Tweet